Can I Work If I’m Getting Long Term Disability Benefits?

-If you give going back to work a try, you really need to talk to your doctor so he or she can fully documents your capabilities and work restrictions.
+If you give going back to work a try, you really need to talk to your doctor so he or she can fully document your capabilities and work restrictions.
 You will also want to ask your doctor to document in your medical records that you’ve been approved for a “trial” period of work.
 This way, if the trial is not successful and you’re not able to continue working, your doctor will have your experience completely documented.

-What if I can’t understand my policy?
+What if I can’t understand my long term disability policy?

 Disability insurance policies are difficult to understand.
 But, we can help.
 Give us a call and we’ll review your policy, explaining the policy’s clauses and how working might affect your benefits.

 An attorney who is experienced in handling ERISA insurance disability cases can be instrumental in helping you to get your short-term and/or long-term disability benefits.
 Having an experienced ERISA disability lawyer on your side can help you with these important aspects of your case: